 Auld Reekie; Athens of the North; Old Smoky—Edinburgh is known by many names, and if you follow me on any of my socials, you'll know I'm crazy about Edi.
-I fell in love with Edinburgh's quiet charm and chilled vibes during a visit one frosty February, and since then, it's quickly becoming my second home.
-If you're a seasoned Scot, or have yet to tred the cobbles of Old Town, check out what's so addictive, so enamouring, about this Scottish City.
+I fell in love with Edinburgh's quiet charm and chilled vibes during a visit one frosty February, and since then, it's become my cherished home.
+If you're a seasoned Scot, or have yet to tred the cobbles of Old Town, check out what's so addictive, so enamouring, about the Scottish Capital.

-4. The Green: Nope, not that kind of green, guys!
-The Scottish Capital is home to an unprecedented amount of natural spaces; from Princes Street Gardens, Inverleith Park, or my personal favourite, the Water of Leith Walk where I popped the question to a certain handsome Italian.
+4. The Green: Nope, not that kind of green.
+The Scottish Capital is home to an unprecedented amount of natural green spaces: Princes Street Gardens, Inverleith Park, or my personal favourite, the Water of Leith Walk where I popped the question to a certain handsome Italian.
 There's also Hollyrood Park, Calton Hill, and The Meadows.
-No shortage of areas to chill in the sunshine with a coffee or something stronger, or places to take your wee dogo for a stroll.
-The absolute best feature of Princes Street Gardens has to be the view of Edinburgh Castle (pictured below).
+No shortage of areas to chill in the sunshine with a coffee or something stronger, or places to take your wee dug for a stroll.
+The absolute best feature of Princes Street Gardens has to be the view of spectacular Edinburgh Castle.

 3. The Nightlife: If partying is your thang—as you know it's mine—then Edinburgh is full of amazing hotspots to whet your whistle.
-Famous for its multitude of whiskeys to elighten your tastebuds, and with all tastes catered for, and plenty of funky districts, a night out is always going to be one to remember here.
+Famous for its multitude of whisky to enlighten your tastebuds, and with all tastes catered for, and plenty of funky districts, a night out is always going to be one to remember here.
 Check out Hoot the Redeemer on Hanover Street, Espionage, Opium in Cowgate—and my favourite, Cabaret Voltaire—on Blair Street.
 There's also a vibrant LGBTQ scene here, so pop down to the Pink Triangle for a gin and a dance in CC Blooms or The Street with its buzzing basement bar.